au6577194/EMNA-TC-ML-Repository/README.md

 This was a project at the Redacted conducted by: Anonymized authors.

-This project was done as part of a Research Project course (Redacted), for marks, from the Redacted.
+This project was done as part of a Research Project course (Redacted), for marks, from the Redacted, as well as for WCCI 2022.

 For this code, the models included involve Scikit-Learn model types [1] and TensorFlow Keras models [2,3].